-Every Churchill student is required to pay a Membership Bond of £250.
+Every Churchill student is required to pay a Membership Bond (£250 for the 2024-25 academic year).
 This will be returned at the end of your studies, as a refund against your final bill.

 Additional Charges

 Other College charges include: